rudberga/rudberga/README.md

 # Hi and welcome to my GitHub profile! 👋

-Technical problem-solver focused on troubleshooting, debugging, and improving user experiences.
+I'm Alex!
+A technical problem-solver focused on troubleshooting, debugging, and improving user experiences.
 Currently based in Japan, I work on optimizing digital solutions and helping users overcome technical challenges.

 With a background in software development, I’ve worked with TypeScript, React.js, and Next.js, building e-commerce platforms, PWAs, and API-driven applications.
 Always learning, always iterating—let’s connect!